clabrugere/portfolio-balance/README.md

 ![Portfolio balancer](static/portfolio_balancer.png "Portfolio balancer")

-Streamlit application to rebalance a security portfolio automatically based on a target allocation and current market prices.
+Streamlit application to rebalance a portfolio of securities automatically, based on a target allocation and current market prices.

 ## Installation